JoinCODED/DEMO-Express-Mongo-ProductModel/README.md

 createdb my_db -U <db_user>
 ```

 4. Now let's connect our database with sequelize.
-Create a folder for all files related to the database called `database`.
+Create a folder for all files related to the database called `db`.

-5. Create a file called `sequelize`.
+5. Create a file called `db` where we will set our database.
 According to [Sequelize's documentation](https://sequelize.org/master/manual/getting-started.html), we will create a sequelize instance and pass it the following parameters:

 ```javascript
 const { Sequelize } = require("sequelize");